Skip to main content

 What are we doing and why?

-The Budget Department used a combination of Microsoft Office 365 productivity tools such as a MS Word, MS Excel, MS Access, etc. to manually perform budget formulation.
+The Budget Department used a combination of Microsoft Office 365 productivity tools such as MS Word, MS Excel, MS Access, etc. to manually perform budget formulation.
 A Business Needs Analysis identified the need to implement a purpose-built, enterprise budget formulation solution that supports real-time budget figure updates across a collaborative, secure environment.
-PBGC implemented a new COTS product Budget Department Management System that minimizes and eliminates the budget formulation manual processes for Budget Department personnel, Departmental Budget Liaison Officers and PBGC Executives.
+PBGC implemented a new COTS product Budget Department Management System (BDMS) that minimizes and eliminates the budget formulation manual processes for Budget Department personnel, Departmental Budget Liaison Officers and PBGC Executives.
+The project began at the end of FY2020 and uses Agile practices.

 CIO Comments

 PBGC is using the successfully implemented BDMS for FY2024 Budget Formulation.
-Additional features will be made available to the users to continue to automate manual processes in the area of budget execution and PC&B tracking
+Additional features will be made available to the users to continue to automate manual processes in the area of budget execution and MSL tracking.

 Customer Relationship Management (CRM) Modernization: